Dust Battery: A Novel Mechanism for Seed Magnetic Field Generation in the Early Universe: Introduction

+This raises significant questions about whether these mechanisms alone can account for the widespread and strong magnetic fields observed across the Universe.
+Observations of high-redshift galaxies ($z \sim 2.6$) reveal magnetic field strengths as high as $\lesssim 500 \, \rm \mu G$ \citep{geach2023polarized}, which would require efficient dynamo amplification if originating from weak seed fields.
+While dynamo processes could plausibly amplify these fields over cosmic timescales, they could also arise due to stronger initial seeding mechanisms capable of producing substantial magnetic fields at earlier epochs.

+Cosmological simulations have also explored the possibility of magnetic field seeding by stellar or supernova sources \citep{star, pudritz1989origin} and active galactic nuclei (AGN) \citep{daly1990possible, furlanetto2001intergalactic}.
+However, these models still implicitly depend on unresolved battery mechanisms, such as those described earlier, and then simply assume some efficient battery in these environments.

 In this context, we propose a new mechanism for generating seed magnetic fields in the early universe through a dust battery process involving charged dust grains.
 We demonstrate that this mechanism can be highly efficient and capable of operating in environments where other mechanisms may fail.
+Observational evidence strongly supports the presence of significant amounts of dust in the high-redshift universe, with detections in galaxies at redshifts as high as $z \sim 8$ \citep{laporte2017dust, tamura2019detection, viero2022early, inami2022alma, dayal2022alma, witstok2023empirical}.
+These observations underscore the abundance of dust during this epoch, highlighting its essential role in early galaxy evolution and positioning it as a plausible contributor to the generation of seed magnetic fields.

 This paper is organized as follows: In \S \ref{sec:form}, we present the governing equations the multifluid dynamics, and derive the electric field induced by radiation pressure accelerating charged dust grains. \S \ref{sec:tva} applies this formalism to specific astrophysical environments, where we compute the resultant seed magnetic field and identify the conditions under which it can be efficiently generated.
-In \S \ref{sec:subgrid}, we present a sub-grid model aimed at capturing the unresolved small-scale physics of the battery, which can be integrated into large-scale cosmological simulations. \S \ref{sec:tva} presents a comparative analysis of this mechanism with other known battery processes.
+In \S \ref{sec:subgrid}, we present a sub-grid model aimed at capturing the unresolved small-scale physics of the battery, which can be integrated into large-scale cosmological simulations. \S {\ref{sec:comp} presents a comparative analysis of this mechanism with other known battery processes.
 Finally, in \S \ref{sec:conc}, we summarize the key results and implications of our study.